algorithmich/algorithmich.github.io/src/pages/community.md

 title: "Community"
 ---

-I'm passionate about bridging gaps in tech and empowering diverse communities through technology education.
+I care about widening access to tech and empowering diverse communities through education and mentorship.

 ---